jyliu17/CSS-Mod2-Lecture/README.md

 Cascading Stylesheets

 Why do we use it?
-Makes the internet look pretty
+- Makes the internet look pretty
+- User Experience

 ## The Good, the Bad and the Ugly